voucherifyio/commerce-tools-integration/README.md

     - updating commercetools API Extension to point to our development server
 - `npm run config` - set up the required basic configuration in commercetools:
     1. custom coupon type - needed to store coupons codes inside the [Cart](https://docs.commercetools.com/api/projects/carts) object
+    2. (optionally based on `APPLY_CART_DISCOUNT_AS_CT_DIRECT_DISCOUNT` as this is not required for direct discounts) coupon tax category - needed for any coupon or gift card with a fixed amount discount
+- `npm run unconfig` - unconfiguration required for these connector definitions in commercetools:
+    1. custom coupon type - needed to store coupons codes inside the [Cart](https://docs.commercetools.com/api/projects/carts) object
-    2. coupon tax category - needed for any coupon or gift card with a fixed amount discount
+    2. (will be skipped for `APPLY_CART_DISCOUNT_AS_CT_DIRECT_DISCOUNT=true`, as this should not be configured) coupon tax category - needed for any coupon or gift card with a fixed amount discount
 - `npm run test` - run Jest tests
 - `npm run migrate` - migrate data from commercetools to Voucherify.
 Arguments:
     - `type` - required - type of data which you want to migrate.
 Values: `products`, `orders`, `customers`